Lyrics

 There was an old man named Michael Finnegan,

-He was so clumsy, banged his shin again,
+He tripped and fell and banged his shin again,

 He shouted loud, oh what a din again!